 Summary of Departmental Business Priorities

-- Complete the review of the Iqaluit beer and wine store pilot project.
+- Conduct a review to identify impacts of the Iqaluit’s beer and wine store on nearby communities.

-- Develop a program to support professional development and professional designation in the field of accounting for both new and existing employees.
+- Implement a program to support professional financial and accounting designations for new and existing employees across government.

 - Develop a strategy with all departments to ensure a more expedient vendor payment process.

 - Develop a detailed orientation manual for on-boarding new employees to the department.